naman2304/notes/ddia.md

 #### Content Delivery Network (CDN)
 * a lot of applications need to serve static content (music, video, image, scripts, etc), and these files are BIG.
 * CDN are geographically distributed caches for static content, hence reduces latency
+* partition the data such that data for specific geographic regions goes to particular CDN you want
 * Domain Name System (DNS) directs the request to the nearest CDN server based on the user’s location
 * Two types
-  * Pull CDN / Lazy Propagation: Content is fetched from the origin server on-demand and cached on the CDN's edge servers when requested by a user.
+  * Pull CDN / Lazy Propagation: Content is fetched from the **origin server** on-demand and cached on the CDN's edge servers when requested by a user.
 Higher latency on first request, possible cache misses.
+Good for social media sites
   * Push CDN / Eager Propagation: Content is manually uploaded to the CDN's edge servers ahead of time.
 Immediate availability, lower latency.
+Good for news sites, HTML home pages.
 * Example: Akamai, Cloudfare

 #### Object Stores